YouTube’s most popular videos of 2018

-It’s time for YouTube Rewind again, which talks about the top trending videos and music videos on YouTube for 2018, based on views, shares, comments, likes, and more.
-I like it because it tells us the zeitgeist on who we are.
+It’s time once again for YouTube Rewind, which talks about the top trending videos and music videos on YouTube for the year, based on views, shares, comments, likes, and more.
+I like it because it reflects the zeitgeist and gives us insight into who we are.

 Top Trending Videos

 In 2018, YouTube said we danced our heart out to Drake, yodeled in Walmart, and played a lot of Fortnite.
-Collectively these 10 videos have more than 673 million views (40 million more than last year’s top 10 list) and were watched for around 50 million hours.
+Collectively, these 10 videos have more than 673 million views (40 million more than last year’s top 10 list) and were watched for around 50 million hours.

 - To Our Daughter